-The University of Chicago Collegiate Scholars Program (CSP) is a three-year enrichment program that prepares talented Chicago Public Schools (CPS) students from diverse socioeconomic and ethnic backgrounds for admission and success at highly selective colleges.
+The University of Chicago Collegiate Scholars Program (CSP) is a free, three-year enrichment program that prepares talented Chicago Public Schools (CPS) students from diverse backgrounds for admission and success at highly selective colleges.
 CSP was established in 2003 after the UChicago Consortium on School Research found that highly qualified CPS high school students were underreaching in their college applications.

 The year-round program provides students with the opportunity to become immersed in a highly selective college environment.